Home

 Courses

-I teach graduate and undergraduate courses focused on rhetoric and critical/cultural studies as it analyzes racism, colonialism, sexuality, gender, and culture in communication, as well as how to write speculative fiction for social justice.
+I teach graduate and undergraduate courses focused on decolonial rhetoric, critical/cultural studies, and writing speculative fiction for social justice.

 Media Appearances

-I have appeared in podcasts and video panels about African Communication Studies, dystopia and alternative futurisms, race and campus climate, and the futures of feminism.
+I have appeared in podcasts and video panels about speculative fiction, African Communication Studies, dystopia and alternative futurisms, and feminist futures, among other topics.

 For Further Information

-All of the photography on this website is my own, copyright Jenna Hanchey, all rights reserved.
-Here I’ve collected the featured images.
+All of the photography on this website is my own (unless otherwise noted), copyright Jenna Hanchey, all rights reserved.